Bar-Dev/tv_shack/README.md

 ## Deployment

-A live demo can be found here .
+A live demo can be found [here](https://bar-dev-tv-shack.herokuapp.com/).

 The website is hosted using Heroku.
 It is linked from the master branch of my milestone repository [Bar-Dev TV Shack](https://github.com/Bar-Dev/tv_shack).
 When new commits are added to the repository, Heroku will rebuild and the site will update with any changes.